NellaCaro/NellaCaro/README.md

     def fun_facts(self):
         return [
-            "If I'm not analyzing data, I'm probably at CrossFit trying not to die during a WOD.", "I listen to music for EVERYTHING: working, training, thinking... even debugging (it works 50% of the time)", "I can quote lines from Grey's Anatomy while optimizing a query.
-I don't know if that's a skill or a red flag."
+            "If I'm not analyzing data, I'm probably at CrossFit trying not to die during a WOD.", "I listen to music for EVERYTHING: working, training, thinking… even debugging (it works 50% of the time).", "I can quote lines from Grey's Anatomy while optimizing a query.
+I don't know if that's a skill or a red flag.", ]
-        ]